-I’m a business professional that has been around PCs since the early ’80s.
+I’m a professional that has been around PCs since the early ’80s.
 I’ve done work for companies including Marriott International, General Electric, Charles Schwab, and a host of smaller companies.
 All places where I made mistakes and learned a lot more.

 My goal is to teach you about these tools through tutorials with easy instructions and language.
 I also provide additional content on some articles with video tutorials and spreadsheets.
 The content covers many areas ranging from explaining tech terms to showing you a program feature.
-I might even throw in a fun website every now and then just to remind you that all work and no play is unproductive.
+I might even throw in a fun website every now and then to remind you that all work and no play is unproductive.

 Affiliations and Revenue

-And thanks for reading.
+As always, thanks for your time and reading.